Puneet-Minhas/Bicep_Hackathon/README.md

-# What The Hack: Infrastructure As Code with Bicep
+# Introduction to Infrastructure As Code (IaC) using Bicep

 ## Introduction